Skip to main content

 Robert H. LurieThe Robert H. Lurie Comprehensive Cancer Center at Northwestern University was first established in 1974.
 In 1991, the center was dedicated through a gift of endowment from Ann and Robert H. Lurie.
 The full name was adopted in 1997, when the Cancer Center was awarded the National Cancer Institute’s highly competitive "comprehensive" designation for its dedication to the highest standards of cancer research, patient care, education and community outreach.

-Bob died on June 20, 1990, two years and six months after his initial diagnosis.
-His legacy lives on in the hearts and minds of his wife, his six children and those who knew him.
-His family continues to support the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
-They salute the enormous strides made in the years since and hope that someday we will triumph over this disease.
+Bob died on June 20, 1990, but his legacy lives on in the hearts and minds of those who knew him.
+His family continues to support the Robert H. Lurie Comprehensive Cancer Center of Northwestern University, and hope that someday we will triumph over this disease.